Asus Zenbook 17 Fold Review

 Design

 The last foldable I tested was a 13.3-inch model.
 It came with a Bluetooth keyboard and touchpad, but they were so small that they were almost unusable because they had to fit in such a small case.
 Some of the keys on that model had four symbols on them, and the touchpad was too small to move.
-But the 17-inch size lets the keyboard be about the same size as one on a 12.5-inch computer, and this one was very easy to use.
+However, the 17-inch size lets the keyboard be about the same size as one on a 12.5-inch computer, and this one was straightforward to use.

 The keypad isn’t very thick.
-That doesn’t mean that the keys don’t go far enough (they have a great click) or that the keyboard isn’t well made.
-It just means that my strokes were just barely pushing down on the deck.
-I don’t care about this at all, and it didn’t change my experience in any way.
-But I know it bothers a lot of people, so if you’re one of those people, this keyboard isn’t for you.
+That doesn’t mean the keys don’t go far enough (they have an excellent click) or the keyboard isn’t well made.
+It just means that my strokes barely pushed down on the deck.
+I don’t care about this, which didn’t change my experience.
+But I know it bothers many people, so if you’re one of those people, this keyboard isn’t for you.

 Display

-Even though the Asus is the second folding Windows PC we’ve tested, it’s hard to compare it to the Lenovo X1 Fold because it’s bigger in almost every way.
+Even though the Asus is the second folding Windows PC we’ve tested, it’s hard to compare it to the Lenovo X1 Fold because it’s more prominent in almost every way.
 After years of computers that mostly look and act the same, I couldn’t help but be interested in the device.

 Keyboard